How Will 5G Change Digital Marketing Forever?

 According to PageFair’s 2017 report, nearly 615 million devices had ad blockers installed.
 That’s completely fathomable judging by the number of ads that people are bombarded with every day.
 However, with 5G, the possibility of ad blocker usage dropping is growing.
 Slow loading speeds is a major gripe with ads that people have.
 With blazing fast internet download speeds, 5G may solve that completely.

-Marketers will get ads out much faster than before.
-Also, since 5G allows for greater segmentation of advertising based on real-time analysis, fewer ads will have to go out.
+Marketers will be able to get more ads out much faster than before.
+Also, since 5G allows for greater advertising segmentation based on real-time analysis, fewer ads will have to go out.
 Since more targeted advertising will be chosen for specific customers, ad blockers will need to block much fewer ads.

-This may mean that customers will think of ads as less intrusive in the future.
+Customers may think of ads as less intrusive in the future.
 It also may mean that they will think of blocking them as less of a concern.
 The overtly negative sentiment that ads have gathered over the years may be reduced.

 Due to the lower latency that 5G provides, devices will be able to process and analyse what is considered real-time data.
 For example, customer Tweets about a brand can be processed much faster than before.
 A brand can be alerted about a barrage of negative or positive tweets about their new products or services.
 They can be alerted about issues with their services and glitches in their programming much faster.

 This is strongly linked to the hyper-personalisation mentioned earlier.
-This way, companies will be able to cater to specific problems in certain regions and countries.
+Companies will be able to cater to specific problems in certain regions and countries.
 This will improve greater segmentation of marketing materials and better targeting of specific types of customers.

 Truly, this is just the tip of the iceberg.
 There are so many applications of 5G digital marketing that we may not be aware of yet.
 The applications will come with greater proliferation.